Wandering Jew: Biblical sources

 The origins of the legend are uncertain; perhaps one element is the story in Genesis of Cain, who is issued with a similar punishment—to wander the Earth, scavenging and never reaping, although without the related punishment of endlessness.
 According to Jehoshua Gilboa, many commentators have pointed to Hosea 9:17 as a statement of the notion of the "eternal/wandering Jew".

-According to some sources, the legend stems from Jesus' words given in Matthew 16:28:
+The legend stems from Jesus' words given in Matthew 16:28:

 A belief that the disciple whom Jesus loved would not die was apparently popular enough in the early Christian world to be denounced in the Gospel of John:

-Another passage in the Gospel of John speaks about a guard of the high priest who slaps Jesus (John 18:19-23).
+Another passage in the Gospel of John speaks about a guard of the high priest who slaps Jesus (John 18:19–23).
 Earlier, the Gospel of John talks about Simon Peter striking the ear from Malchus, a servant of the high priest (John 18:10).
 Although this servant is probably not the same guard who struck Jesus, Malchus is nonetheless one of the many names given to the wandering Jew in later legend.